 If you plan on getting a full Motorcycle Endorsement you’ll have to pass four tests:

 - Motorcycle Knowledge

 - Motorcycle On-Cycle Skills (Road Test)

-NOTE: Motorcycle skills tests are given on Tuesday, Wednesday, and Thursday at 8:30am and 2:30pm, weather permitting.
+NOTE: Motorcycle skills tests are given on Tuesday, Wednesday, and Thursday at limited office locations.
+You can check the online appointment scheduler for availability.
 The knowledge test must be completed before the skills test is given.

-If you are applying for your Driver License at the same time as your Motorcycle Endorsement or Motorcycle Learner Permit you will only have to take the vision and traffic signs tests once.
+If you are applying for your Driver’s License at the same time as your Motorcycle Endorsement or Motorcycle Learner Permit you will only have to take the vision and traffic signs tests once.